romenrg/romenrg.github.com/source/talks/index.markdown

 footer: true
 ---

-Below you can watch or review the slides of some of my talks:
+Below you can review some of the talks and courses I have delivered.
+Depending on the case, there might be different materials available: recordings, slides and/or derivative articles or books.

+## Talks

 Title                                                             | Year | Event                                                    | Resources                             |
 ----------------------------------------------------------------- | ---- | -------------------------------------------------------- | ------------------------------------  |